Started Business with Cash Journal entry is probably the initial accounting transaction.

 What do you mean by Capital?

-For Partnership firms, its a direct right.
+For Partnership firms, it’s a direct right.

 There can be interest payments to the Partners and dividends to the shareholders for Capital contributions.

-Partner A brought in Capital in form of Cash of $10,000 and Furniture worth $50,000.
+Partner A brought in Capital in the form of Cash of $10,000 and Furniture worth $50,000.
 Then we need to record the asset and cash as debit along with a corresponding credit to the partner A Capital.

 Let’s See the Capital entry in :